 Neurodiagnostic Technologist Training Details

-The Neurodiagnostic Technologist certificate program at AIMS is officially recognized by ABRET.
+The Neurodiagnostic Technologist certificate program is programmatically accredited by CAAHEP and officially recognized by ABRET.
 This program will prepare students to record and study the electrical activity in the brain and nervous system.
 Students receive intensive classroom instruction and hands-on training combined with practical experience in a clinical lab setting.

 Upon successful completion of the program, graduates will have a better understanding of neurophysiology and will be able to recognize both normal and abnormal electrical activity.
 For students interested in becoming EEG technologists, this program is a great option.
 The hands-on training will include EEGs as well as a number of other procedures.

 Some of the job responsibilities for neurodiagnostic technologists include obtaining patient medical histories, recording electrical potentials, calculating test results, and maintaining medical equipment.